magneticio/vampkubistdocs/EXPERIMENTS.md

 ```

 This will start an application that will generate traffic towards the specified hostname.
-For a more detailed explanation of what we are trying to accomplish le'ts look at all the environment variables we are setting and at their meaning
+For a more detailed explanation of what we are trying to accomplish let's look at all the environment variables we are setting and at their meaning

 - EXPERIMENT_NAME: the experiment name
 - EXPERIMENT_COOKIE: the experiment cookie name
 - URL_LANDING_PAGE: the landing page url.
 This is the page to which all requests will go.
 - URL_TARGET_PAGE: the target page url, that is the page that is used by the experiment logic to assess the success rate of a specific subset.
 Only a subset of the total users will go this url after visiting the landing page.
 - EXPERIMENT_BIASED_COOKIE: the cookie value towards which we want to bias the traffic that is going to be generated.
-This basically indicates the subset that we want to see prevailing in the experiment. take care of noticing that a subset is identified in this case by the combination of destination, port and subset, so that in the example the value is dest-1-9191-subset1.
+This basically indicates the subset that we want to see prevailing in the experiment.
+Take care of noticing that a subset is identified in this case by the combination of destination, port and subset, so that in the example the value is dest-1-9191-subset1.
 - EXPERIMENT_BIAS: the bias ratio of the traffic.
 This tells the tester application by how much requests with the biased cookie should be more likely to reach the target.

-After looking at the environment vaiables it should be clear that we are generating the traffic in a way that will substantially favor subset1 over subset2.
+After looking at the environment variables it should be clear that we are generating the traffic in a way that will substantially favor subset1 over subset2.
 So, while running this test you will see the weights in the vamp service gradually shifting towards subset1, until the point were subset2 will become unavailable, thus effectively completing the A/B testing.

 ## Setting up a custom data source